Identifying a potential organ donor

 Ancillary tests

 When it is impossible to assess all minimum clinical criteria such as the presence of a confounding factor (hypothermia, severe metabolic disorders, major facial trauma, etc.), an ancillary test is recommended.
-The objective of such a test is to demonstrate the absence of intracerebral blood flow in order to confirm NDD.
+The objective of such a test is to demonstrate the absence of intracerebral blood flow in order to confirm DNC.

 For assistance with neurological determination of death or for any questions about organ donation, contact Transplant Québec at 1-888-366-7338.

-In the presence of a potential CDD donor, the severe neurological and functional prognosis announced to the family must, in the informed opinion of the physicians involved, be irreversible and confirmed by two physicians with the recognized skills required for this type of patient.
+In the presence of a potential DCC donor, the severe neurological and functional prognosis announced to the family must, in the informed opinion of the physicians involved, be irreversible and confirmed by two physicians with the recognized skills required for this type of patient.

 The decision to withdraw life-sustaining treatment is taken jointly, without consideration of organ donation, by the family and the treatment team and is made in the patient’s best interest based on his or her expressed or assumed wishes.